 Mango Glycemic Index

-Mangoes have a Glycemic index GI of 51, which is on a moderate level; thus, they may not affect blood glucose levels.
-They are a pack of multiple nutrition's, dietary fibers, vitamins, and minerals, which is always better for you.
+Mangoes have a Glycemic index of 51, which is a moderate level; thus, they may not affect blood glucose levels.
+They are a pack of multiple nutrition, dietary fibers, vitamins, and minerals, which is always better for you.

 Mango fruit, which has reached Ripened, is a crucial sugar source in different types (fructose, glucose, and sucrose).
-It also has carbohydrates such as pectin's and starch, which is a nutritional and flavor aspect.
+It also has carbohydrates such as pectin and starch, a nutritional and flavor aspect.